 To counteract the glare, I used a polarizing filter and rotated it until most of the glare was gone.
 To open up the shadows, I added a flash in the hot shoe of the camera to create fill flash under the hood and down the left side.

-This second photograph was also properly exposed.
-But in this image, the combination of the polarizer for the highlights and fill flash for the shadows yielded a much more balanced image which showed details that just couldn’t be recorded without those tools.
+This second photograph was also properly exposed, even though it was 1/3 stop darker overall—by choice.
+This image demonstrated that the combination of the polarizer for the glare and fill flash for the shadows yielded a much more balanced image which showed details that just couldn’t be recorded without those tools.

 Besides using a tripod, regular use of both a polarizer and fill flash for vehicle photos ensure you’ll consistently capture all the data you’ll need to show details in your vehicle photos.